 A Portuguese colony from 1510 until 1961, Goa has a mixed population of Catholics and Hindus, with a sprinkling of Sikhs and Muslims.
 The Christian influence, most discernible in the numerous whitewashed churches dotted around the centre of the state, and in the European-style tailored dresses worn by many women, remains strong.
 For outsiders, however, the distinctive Goan-Catholic way of life offers little by way of spectacle beyond the weekly Sunday mass held at the Basilica of Bom Jesus, in the former colonial capital, Old Goa.

-Kerala is also culturally mixed, but Hinduism, in its many and varied forms, is very much the dominant religious faith in the region.
+Kerala has some incredibly unique experiences and is also culturally mixed, but Hinduism, in its many and varied forms, is very much the dominant religious faith in the region.
 Non-Hindus are not permitted to enter temples, but are welcome to attend the many festivals that punctuate the region’s ritual calendar, from processions of caparisoned elephants and drum orchestras to the masked ‘teyyem’ rituals, where elaborately costumed dancers are ‘possessed’ by the spirit of a shrine’s presiding deity.

 Goa or Kerala for Sightseeing and Experiences